 You must help your employees build a balance between work, exercise and downtime.

-With many UK employees now working from home due to COVID-19, the line between our personal and work lives have blurred.
+With many UK employees now working from home, the line between our personal and work lives have blurred.

 How do we unblur and start making a new normal for ourselves?